fers4t/Twitter-Supervisor/README.md

 # Twitter Supervisor
 > "I made this program to learn about Python and to know who stop following me on Twitter." - Quentin JODER

 Twitter Supervisor informs you (via direct message) when someone follows or unfollows you.
+It can also destroy your old tweets and favorites but with some limitations (for details read the [related paragraph](#Limitations of the Twitter API)).

 Additional features might be added in the (near) future: keeping track of the "betrayals", trends detection in your friends (people you are following) tweets...